deepPublicGit/resume-website/README.md

 - [ ] Integrate with LLM using Spring AI.
 - [ ] Enable 'Enter to Send' message in chat.
 - [ ] Make the site live and publicly accessible.
-- [ ] Gather and Display Site Metrics
+- [ ] Gather and Display Site Metrics.

 ### Project Structure